 There was a time when doctors had few tools to use in the battle against cancer, but since the 1950s, new diagnostic procedures along with advanced chemotherapy, radiation, and surgical procedures have revolutionized cancer treatment.
 Fiberoptic probes and miniature video cameras let doctors see inside the body without making large incisions.
 Small openings in the skin and muscle tissue are enough for laparoscopic surgery (inside the abdomen) and thorascopic surgery (inside the chest).
 With new methods, surgery isn’t always necessary.
 Tumors can be frozen with liquid nitrogen, vaporized with laser light, or overheated with radio waves.
+More recently, strategies for targeting tumors at the cell level are becoming a clinical reality.

 In the twenty-first century, techniques for the early detection of cancers of the skin, colon and rectum, uterine lining, and prostate gland have led to prompt treatment and improved survival rates.
 That, combined with an ever-growing emphasis on prevention, has reduced the death rate from cancers of many types.
 Today more than 25 million people worldwide have survived cancer for five years or longer.
 Many of them are cancer-free.
 Others are still undergoing treatment.
 Either way, the numbers of people who “beat cancer” are growing.
 Thousands of medical travelers are among them.